-CAUTION: Ball valves are generally not recommended for throttling service, where the fluid flow or the edge of the ball bore may be damaged or deform the plastic ball seats and cause leakage when they are fully closed.
+CAUTION: Ball valves are generally not recommended for throttling service, where the fluid flow or the edge of the ball bore may damage or deform plastic ball seats and cause leakage when they are fully closed.
 You might have an increased concern with the possibility of seat damage or deformation when your ball valves are used for servicing liquid with extremely high fluid velocity and/or high abrasive service such as slurry or a fluid containing many materials.